 We also used Taiwan as a starting point for a Japanese excursion.
 You can travel by "cruise ferry" from Taitung in the north to NaHa in Okinawa.
 Its a 20hr ferry cruise with beautiful island scenery.
 Flying fish and dolphins around the ship, it was teriffic.
-Next time we might stop at the smaller Japanese islands for more diving................... almost 11 years ago
+Next time we might stop at the smaller Japanese islands for more diving................... over 11 years ago

 I lived in Taipei and Kaoshiung for 18 months.
 The north is much more sophisticated and fast-paced.
 But the central and south regions have more cheap food, night markets, and authentic feel to them.